derrybirkett/prontoimprese/README.md

     * Change small and desktop breakpoints to 700px (so that desktop version is visible from tablet) (14926ceee3564ba963743c90251384a4789aca84)
     * Add tooltip to Aggungi ai preferiti, replace text with heart (796b2de)
+    * Hide Scheda googlemap on mobile, added button to show it.

 /* ---------------------------------------